Colt Canada C7: United Kingdom

-The United Kingdom first selected the Diemaco C8 in the mid-1990s as the Special Forces Individual Weapon (SFW).
-This selection was later reconfirmed in the mid-2000s, by which time Diemaco had become Colt Canada.
-During the SFW trials, the C8 out-performed both the Heckler & Koch G36 and the SIG SG551.
+During the SFW trials, the C8 outperformed both the Heckler & Koch G36 and the SIG SG551.
 The C8SFW was subsequently adopted in 2000 under the designation, L119A1.
-The L119A1 was so well-received, its planned 2014 replacement program was deferred in favour of continued use.

 Use of the C8 has expanded to include, among others, the original SAS and SBS, the Special Forces Support Group, the Pathfinder Platoon of 16 Air Assault Brigade, Royal Military Police Close Protection teams and MoD Police.
-There are about 2,500 in service.
 Most weapons are now fitted with Knights Armaments Rail Adapter System handguards (that hold zero on the top and the bottom rails) and Picatinny rail flat-top upper receivers.
 The muzzle velocity and effective range are stated as 895 m/s and 550 m with a 400 mm (15.7") barrel and 790 m/s and 250 m with a 254 mm (10.0") CQB barrel.

 Most users fit Trijicon ACOG 4×32 sights with CQB reflex attachment, but other sights are used.
 Various lasers, lights, foregrips and other attachments are used.
 Surefire 4-prong flash hiders are generally fitted, and suppressors are available.
 The standard Canadian bayonet is issued but rarely used.
 Coloured furniture is becoming commonplace.
-The United Kingdom very much prefers polymer magazines to metal ones on grounds of weight and reliability and has now standardised on these for all C8 and operational SA80 users, with well over a million magazines purchased.
-Many weapons are fitted with the L17A1 underslung 40 mm grenade launcher (UGL), the UK designation for the Heckler & Koch AG-C. Detachable shoulder stocks are available for stand-alone use of the UGL.
+The United Kingdom prefers polymer magazines to metal ones on grounds of weight and reliability and has now standardised on these for all C8 and operational SA80 users, with well over a million magazines purchased.
+Many weapons are fitted with the L17A1 underslung 40 mm grenade launcher (UGL), the UK designation for the Heckler & Koch AG-C/EGLM.
+Detachable shoulder stocks are available for stand-alone use of the UGL.

 43 Commando Fleet Protection Group replaced their L85A2 rifles with the C8 in 2016.
-In 2019, The Times reported that the C8 would become the standard issue rifle of the Royal Marines replacing the SA80.
+In 2019, The Times reported that the C8 would become the standard-issue rifle of the Royal Marines replacing the SA80.

 In July 2013, the British Ministry of Defence contracted Colt Canada for a £2.8 million mid-life upgrade of the L119A1 carbines used by the United Kingdom Special Forces.
-Subsequently from 2014 the L119A1 was upgraded to the L119A2.
+Subsequently, from 2014 the L119A1 was upgraded to the L119A2.
 There are two L119A2 variants: The standard Carbine with a 400 mm barrel and CQB (Close Quarter Battle) with a 254 mm barrel.
 The CQB variant has seen the most widespread use.
-Both L119A2 variants feature a custom integrated upper receiver (IUR) with rails that hold zero all around, a lighter profile barrel, straight gas tube, Geissele trigger, SureFire 4-prong flash hider, a tan coloured Magpul buttstock, Ergo pistol grip, and ambidextrous controls.
+Both L119A2 variants feature a custom integrated upper receiver (IUR) with rails that hold zero all around, a lighter profile barrel, straight gas tubes, Geissele trigger, SureFire 4-prong flash hider, a tan coloured Magpul 6 position collapsible CRT buttstock, Ergo pistol grip, and ambidextrous controls.